Energy densities in quantum mechanics: Energy density in the non-relativistic limit

 Eqs.~(\ref{klu}, \ref{bonbon}) show that $\rho$ and $\bm J$ relate to the Terletsy-Margenau-Hill quasiprobability \cite{kirkwood,terletsky,dirac,barut,margenau,armen,matteo,hofer_quasi,lobejko_quasi,francica_quasi}. $\rho$ is interpreted as the joint probability of energy and coordinate and $\bm J$ as the joint probability of energy and probability current.
-The usage of this quasiprobability for the local energy was postulated in \cite{mclennan}.
+The usage of this quasiprobability for the local energy was postulated in \cite{mclennan,hardy}.
+In particular, Ref.~\cite{hardy} applied this energy current to phonon thermal conductivity in solids.
 Here we derived this postulate from Dirac's equation.
 Eq.~(\ref{klu}) is also found if assuming two non-interacting particles in a state $\phi(\bm{r}_1,\bm{r}_2)$, we trace out the second particle, and denote by $R$ the density matrix of the first particle.

 Appendix \ref{aa2} explains that (\ref{gru}, \ref{bonbon}) can be derived via a Lagrangian for (\ref{er}).
 The choice of the non-relativistic Lagrangian is not unique in contrast to the relativistic situation.
 The non-relativistic Lagrangian that produces (\ref{gru}, \ref{bonbon}) is unusual, since contains second-order space-derivatives.